Clarifications on CBD and Drug Testing

-Medical marijuana has been an issue in the US since the inception on the war on drugs in the 1970’s.
+Medical marijuana has been an issue in the US since the inception of the war on drugs in the 1970s.
 In 1978, Robert Randall sued the federal government for arresting him for using cannabis to treat his glaucoma.
 The judge ruled Randall needed cannabis for medical purposes.
 This medical marijuana standard persisted until 1992 when George H.W.
 Bush discontinued the program.
 Since that time there has been an explosion of states that have authorized medical marijuana for “compassionate care.”
-Currently there are 31 states and the District of Columbia that have medical marijuana statutes.
+Currently, there are 31 states and the District of Columbia that have medical marijuana statutes.

 Why did I start a CBD blog with a blurb on medical marijuana?
-Well cannabidiol (CBD) is a naturally occurring cannabinoid that is found in the hemp family of plants, which includes Cannabis Sativa and Cannabis Indica.
+Well, cannabidiol (CBD) is a naturally occurring cannabinoid that is found in the hemp family of plants, which includes Cannabis Sativa and Cannabis Indica.
 The majority of the positive health effects touted by medical marijuana users actually come from the CBD component.
-The CBD component is the anti-epileptic.
+For example, the CBD component is anti-epileptic.
 Studies also show that CBD inhibits inflammatory and neuropathic pain, two of the most difficult types of chronic pain to treat.
-CBD has shown to be useful in treating anxiety particularly anxiety causing sleep dysfunction since CBD helps with both falling asleep and staying asleep.
+CBD has shown to be useful in treating anxiety, particularly anxiety-causing sleep dysfunction since CBD helps with both falling asleep and staying asleep.

-In June of this year the US Food and Drug Administration approved Epidiolex (CBD oral solution) for treatment of rare childhood seizure disorders.
+In June of this year, the US Food and Drug Administration approved Epidiolex (CBD oral solution) for the treatment of rare childhood seizure disorders.
 The Drug Enforcement Agency followed suit and removed CBD from the Schedule 1 list.
-Schedule 1 drugs include Heroin (diacetylmorphine, LSD (lysergic acid diethylamide), Marijuana (cannabis, THC), Mescaline (peyote) and MDMA (3, 4-methylenedioxymethamphetamine or ectasy) which are illegal to prescribe, possess, or use.
-Currently Epidiolex is a DEA Schedule 5 drug since CBD does not cause intoxication or euphoria.
+Schedule 1 drugs include Heroin (diacetylmorphine, LSD (lysergic acid diethylamide), Marijuana (cannabis, THC), Mescaline (peyote), and MDMA (3, 4-methylenedioxymethamphetamine or ecstasy) which are illegal to prescribe, possess, or use.
+Currently, Epidiolex is a DEA Schedule 5 drug since CBD does not cause intoxication or euphoria.
 It is the THC that is the primary psychoactive component of marijuana.
-When thinking of Schedule 5 drugs, think about low dose narcotic cough syrups.
+When thinking of Schedule 5 drugs, think about low-dose narcotic cough syrups.

 CBD and Drug Testing

 Many of the CBD products available are not manufactured according to FDA standards as Epidiolex is.
-Extracts of CBD from the marijuana plants in many cases are massively contaminated with THC since these manufacturers are not FDA approved.
-Further plant extracts with THC in them beyond FDA approved levels remain Schedule 1 drugs under the Controlled Substances Act.
-In drug testing use of these contaminated CBD oils is no different than admitted to smoking/ingesting marijuana.
-From a medical review perspective CDB oil is not a medical explanation for a positive THC drug test.
+Extracts of CBD from marijuana plants in many cases are massively contaminated with THC since these manufacturers are not FDA approved.
+Further plant extracts with THC in them beyond FDA-approved levels remain Schedule 1 drug under the Controlled Substances Act.
+In drug testing use of these contaminated CBD oils is no different than admitting to smoking/ingesting marijuana.
+From a medical review perspective, CDB oil is not a medical explanation for a positive THC drug test.

 Best Practice Recommendations

-Unless specifically permitted by law, employers should not consider CBD product use as a valid, reasonable medical explanation for a positive marijuana drug test result as delineated in the above paragraphs.
+Unless specifically permitted by law, employers should not consider CBD products used as a valid, reasonable medical explanation for a positive marijuana drug test result as delineated in the above paragraphs.

-Employers in states with medical marijuana statutes need to address those positive drug tests for THC (marijuana) in a way that is supported by their drug free workplace program as well as the underlying state statute despite the donor’s CBD use allegation.
+Employers in states with medical marijuana statutes need to address those positive drug tests for THC (marijuana) in a way that is supported by their drug-free workplace program as well as the underlying state statute despite the donor’s CBD use allegation.
 CBD products sold in these states may not adhere to FDA manufacturing standards.
-CBD is these instances is just another form of medical marijuana that from an employment law perspective fall under those state rules.
+CBD in these instances is just another form of medical marijuana that from an employment law perspective falls under those state rules.